Enchanted Gardens: Pollinator-Friendly Plant Nursery in Whitstable, Kent

 One of the biggest problems for pollinators is a lack of flowering plants, especially those packed with pollen and nectar, so we like to encourage gardeners to grow more of them.
 At Enchanted Gardens we grow and sell about 140 different varieties that provide you with just that.
 They are mostly perennials and are produced directly from seed.
 We realize that there is a need and a strong interest for conservation issues in the Zeitgeist and the public seems keen to get involved.
 Remember, your garden is a mini nature-reserve!
 We have therefore decided to create a unique ‘Environmental Health Care Pack’ for people locking to offset their carbon footprint.

-There will be about 35 different varieties in this pack that are hugely beneficial for all three species, i.e. the bees, butterflies and bats and we highly recommend trying it out!
+There will be about 35 different varieties in this pack which are all hugely beneficial and we highly recommend trying it out!
 Some of them are: Asphodeline - Aster - Agastache - Ascelepias - Buddleya - Cardoon - Campanula - Centaurea - Calamintha - Cosmos - Cerinthe - Digitalis - Eryngium - Echinops -...
 Eupatorium - Erysimum - Evening Primrose - Fennel - Honesty - Helianthus - Hollyhock - Knautia Macedonia - Pulmanaria - Nepeta - Leucanthemum - Rudbekia - Salvia - Scabious - Sedum - Stachys - Telekia - Sorrel - Sopanaria - Verbena - Veronica.

 Start a garden, however small